 Kushi katsu is a deep-fried skewered meat and vegetable.
 You dip them into the thick sauce but some restaurants have the very unique rule such as not allowing to dip into the sauce twice!

-If you want to eat and drink like local people in Osaka, Join Evening food and drink tour!
-Bar hopping with a local guide will make your trip more special.
+If you want to eat and drink like local people in Osaka, join our popular tour in Osaka

 Also, each area in Japan has their own specialty food.
 We highly recommend to check out the local foods on each area before traveling to Japan!

 Map of Osaka with the spots we included on the itinerary